BugraOzbekk/insurance-data-quality-analysis/README.md

-# Insurance Data Quality Analysis
+# Data Quality & Revenue Validation Analysis (SQL Project)

-SQL project analysing insurance policy and premium transaction data to identify data quality issues and control failures.
+SQL project focused on validating transactional data accuracy and identifying anomalies that may impact revenue, reporting, and operational reliability.

 ## Overview
-This project focuses on validating data accuracy in an insurance environment rather than building dashboards or predictive models.

-It simulates real-world checks that would typically be performed by an Insurance Data Officer, including premium validation, data integrity checks, and control monitoring.
+This project focuses on analysing transactional data to detect inconsistencies, validate business rules, and identify potential data quality issues.

+Rather than building dashboards or predictive models, the project simulates real-world validation checks commonly performed in operations, finance, and commercial analytics environments.

+It demonstrates how structured SQL logic can be used to uncover errors, ensure data integrity, and support reliable decision-making.

 ## Dataset
+The project uses a simulated transactional dataset representing a subscription-based business model.

-The project uses three core tables:
+It consists of three core tables:

 - **customers** – customer information and join dates
-- **policies** – policy details including start date and base premium
+- **policies** – product/service agreements and pricing details
-- **premium_transactions** – actual premium charges and source systems
+- **premium_transactions** – actual billing transactions and source systems

-## Sample Results
+## Key Validation Checks

 ### Premium Validation
 ![Premium Check](premium_validation_result.png)

-This analysis compares expected premium (base premium) with actual charged amounts and identifies:
+This analysis compares expected charges (based on base pricing) with actual transactions to identify:

 - Missing charges
 - Overcharged transactions
 - Undercharged transactions

+These discrepancies highlight potential revenue leakage and billing inconsistencies.

 ---

 ### Date Integrity Issue
 ![Date Issue](date_issue.png)

-This check identifies cases where a policy start date occurs before the customer join date, indicating a data integrity issue.
+This check identifies cases where a service or policy start date occurs before the customer join date.

+Such inconsistencies indicate data integrity issues that can impact reporting accuracy and downstream processes.

 ---

 ### Post-Cancellation Transactions
 ![Cancellation Issue](cancellation_issue.png)

-This analysis detects transactions processed after a policy has been cancelled, highlighting a control failure and potential compliance risk.
+This analysis detects transactions processed after a policy or service has been cancelled.

+These cases represent control failures and potential compliance or financial risks.

 ## Tools
 - SQL Server
 - Azure Data Studio

-## Purpose
+## Business Value
-This project demonstrates how SQL can be used to perform data validation, detect anomalies, and identify business risks in insurance data.
+This project demonstrates how SQL can be used to:

+- Validate transactional data accuracy
+- Detect anomalies and inconsistencies
+- Identify potential revenue leakage
+- Support reliable reporting and operational decision-making

+The techniques used are applicable across multiple domains, including finance, logistics, operations, and subscription-based services.